joewez/PyboardFileManager/README.md

   - <b><i>UniqueSessions</i></b> indicates if a single session directory is used or a new one for each program start
     - The "session" directory is where a file is stored while being edited
   - Color settings may be a WebColor name or a 3 value, comma-separated list of the RGB values to use
+  - CommPortExclusions should be just the numbers seperated by commas

 <b>CAVEATS:</b>

-- This editor is only meant to edit a single file at a time
 - Although it should work with any device that <b>pyboard.py</b> works with, it has only been tested with...
     - Wemos D1 Mini
     - Witty Cloud Board
     - Generic NodeMCU Board
     - Pyboard 1.1
-    - Raspberry Pi Pico
+    - Raspberry Pi Pico (requires DTR to be enabled)
-- To use the internal REPL with the some devices you may have to change these settings:
-    - TerminalDTREnable
-    - TerminalRTSEnable
-- This is mainly for text files (binary files will upload to the device but will not download correctly)
+- This can only edit basic text files and is focused on editing MicroPython source code
+- Binary files can be loaded and exported
+- This editor is only meant to edit a single file at a time
+- You cannot delete a directory unless it is empty
-- Switching between the REPL and the editor (and back) is a little rough... especially with the limited built-in serial terminal.
+- Switching between the REPL and the editor (and back) is a little rough... especially with an ESP8266 and the internal REPL.
     - You may have to "Refresh" or try again to get a feature to work.
     - Sometimes the software will pause until the device is momentarily unplugged
     - This is highly dependent on the type of application that is running